SuperBeetleGamer/AngstromCTF-Writeups/README.md

 [28 21 3  25]
 ```
 Wait a second!
 This looks like a Matrix!
-Matrices are pretty common in ciphers and other types of encryption and since this is a beginner/intermediate ctf, our team guessed that it as the [Hill Cipher](https://en.wikipedia.org/wiki/Hill_cipher).
+Matrices are pretty common in ciphers and other types of encryption.
+Since this is a beginner/intermediate ctf, our team guessed that it was the [Hill Cipher](https://en.wikipedia.org/wiki/Hill_cipher).
 Further testing proved that this was correct.

 Great!
 Now for the coding and solving part.